sway

 }

-Given that the compositor is managed by systemd and that a number of other services, like wlsunset, swaybg, etc., require certain environment variables (for example, WAYLAND_DISPLAY) to be set in order to function properly, the compositor must therefore expose these two variables (without hardcoding them) and notify the service manager when it's ready, the latter will respond to this by starting the other services all the while respecting their sequencing (specified using the After or Before directive under the Unit section of .service files).
+Given that the compositor is managed by systemd and that a number of other services (like wlsunset, swaybg and others) require certain environment variables (for example, WAYLAND_DISPLAY) to be set in order to function properly, the compositor must therefore expose these two variables (without hard-coding them) and notify the service manager when it's ready, the latter will respond to this by starting the other services all while respecting their sequencing (specified using the After or Before directives under the Unit section).

 exec systemd-notify --ready